-An argument could be made that the success of a garden relies almost entirely on the quality of the soil.
-We have tested and tinkered with countless potting soils, soil amendments, and techniques to dial in the perfect soil for pepper plants.
+An argument could be made that the success of a garden relies almost entirely on the quality of its soil.
+We have tested and tinkered with many, many potting soils, soil amendments, and other products to dial in the perfect soil for pepper plants.

-We’ll also touch on compost and the important role it (and other organic materials) have in building great soil for your pepper plants.
-If your soil is not ideal, compost will always help to improve it over time.
+We’ll also touch on compost and the important role it, and other organic materials have in building great soil for your pepper plants.
+If your soil is not ideal, compost will help to improve it.

 Keep in mind, this article can be used to find or create a good soil for more than just peppers.
-If you grow tomatoes, leafy greens, root veggies or other common plants, these recommendations should help too!
+If you grow tomatoes, leafy greens, root veggies, or other garden plants, these recommendations should help too!

 Best Soil for Peppers in Pots

-Head to your local nursery and you’ll be faced with several potting soils to choose from.
+Head to your local nursery, and you’ll probably have several bagged potting soils to choose from.
 Some are cheap, others seem outrageous, but what are the best soils for growing peppers in pots?

 We have grown hundreds of potted pepper plants over the years, so we have a good idea of what works well.
 If you’re looking for a one-stop general potting mix to use, look no further than these great options.

-Happy Frog has everything a pepper plant needs to grow, from forest humus for excellent drainage, to perlite, natural slow-release nutrients, and more.
-As soon as you grab a handful of this soil, you know it is high quality.
+Happy Frog has everything a pepper plant needs to grow, including forest humus, perlite for excellent drainage, natural slow-release nutrients, beneficial mycorrhizae, and more.
+As soon as you grab a handful of this soil, you can feel that it is high quality.